cablehead/ndyg.ca/how-do-you-make-a-living.md

-## <small>Planting /</small> <br/>How do you make a living?
+## <small>Planting /</small><br/>How do you make a living?

 This page explores sustainable business models for software developers who specialize in creating tools, automating systems, and building niche services.
-The focus is on supporting a diverse ecosystem of smaller, specialized software projects rather than a few dominant tech giants.
+The focus is on fostering an ecosystem where thousands of smaller, specialized software projects can thrive alongside the dominant tech giants by catering to specific, niche audiences.

 #### [Epistemic Disclosure](https://maggieappleton.com/epistemic-disclosure)